-How does a partnership amend its tax return?
+How does an S corporation amend its tax return?

-Use Form PR-1 to amend an original tax return.
+Use Form CLT-4S to amend an original tax return.
 Mark the box "Amended Return" on the form.
-Please include the applicable forms and statements that explain in detail all the reason(s) for amending the tax return.
-Complete the entire Form PR-1 using the corrected amounts.
+Include the applicable forms and statements that can explain in detail all the reason(s) for amending the tax return.
+Complete the entire Form CLT-4S using the corrected amounts.

-If the amended tax return results in a change to income or a change in the distribution of any income or other information provided to any partner, the partnership will also need to file any amended Montana Schedule(s) K-1 along with an amended Form PR-1.
-The partnership has to give a copy of the amended Montana Schedule K-1 to each partner.
+If the amended tax return results in a change to income or a change in the distribution of any income or other information provided to any shareholder, the S corporation will also need to file any amended Montana Schedule(s) K-1 along with an amended Form CLT-4S.
+The S corporation has to give a copy of the amended Montana Schedule K-1 to each shareholder.
+If the original form CLT-4S was electronically filed through the joint federal/ state program, then an amended Form CLT-4S can be e-filed as long as the software supports amended filings.

-If the partnership files an amended tax return that reflects an increased tax liability, it may have the late payment penalty waived.
-Simply mark the Amended Return box on the tax form and pay the tax and applicable interest in full when the partnership files the amended return.
-By marking this box and paying all tax and interest in full, the partnership is requesting a waiver of the late payment penalty.
+If the S corporation files an amended tax return that reflects an increased tax liability, it may have the late payment penalty waived.
+Simply mark the Amended Return box on the tax form and pay the tax and applicable interest in full when the S corporation files the amended return.
+By marking this box and paying all tax and interest in full, the S corporation is requesting a waiver of the late payment penalty.

-If the IRS changes or makes corrections to the partnership's federal Form 1065 or if the partnership amends its federal tax return, the partnership must file an amended Form PR-1.
-The amended Form PR-1 needs to be filed within 90 days after either receiving the IRS's notification of the corrections made to its federal Form 1065 or filing its amended federal tax return.
-Please include a copy of the partnership's federal corrections or amended Form 1065 with the amended Form PR-1.
+If the IRS changes or makes corrections to the S corporation's federal Form 1120S or if the S corporation amends its federal tax return, the S corporation must file an amended Form CLT-4S.
+The amended CLT-4S needs to be filed within 90 days after either receiving the IRS's notification of the corrections made to its federal Form 1120S or filing its amended federal tax return.
+Include a copy of the S corporation's federal corrections or amended Form 1120S with the amended Form CLT-4S.